Edda Heiðrún Backman: Career in acting/directing

 Backman graduated from Leiklistarskóli Íslands (the Icelandic Drama School) in 1983.

 In a 2015 special broadcast by RÚV she told the viewers that in the beginning, she wanted to be a dramatic actress but was thrown into comedy, where she had her breakout role in the New Year sketch show Áramótaskaupið in 1985.
 After that she played equally many dramatic parts as comic parts.
 She also had to train her voice to become deeper since it was very high in high school.
-She stated in an interview in 2005 that her wide voice range helped her in her career, especially in her role as Audrey in the Icelandic adaption of the Little Shop of Horrors in 1985.
+She stated in an interview in 2005 that her wide voice range helped her in her career, especially in her role as Audrey in the Icelandic adaptation of the Little Shop of Horrors in 1985.

 Backman's debut role was as Árdís in the play Í hart í bak by Jökull Jakobsson.
 The play was set up in Iðnó in central Reykjavík.
-After that she starred in an Icelandic adaption of Guys and Dolls at the National Theatre of Iceland.
+After that she starred in an Icelandic adaptation of Guys and Dolls at the National Theatre of Iceland.

 In the summertime she worked at the art gallery Gallerí Borg to make money between acting jobs.

 In 1985 she starred in two Icelandic films: Svart og sykurlaust and Eins og skepnan deyr.
-That same year she also starred in the play Milli skinns og hörunds and as Audrey in the Icelandic adaption of the Little Shop of Horrors.
+That same year she also starred in the play Milli skinns og hörunds and as Audrey in the Icelandic adaptation of the Little Shop of Horrors.
 The Little Shop of Horrors got very popular and played over 100 times before closing.
 This was also Backman's singing debut.

 When The Little Shop of Horrors ended Backman starred as a wrestler in a play called Rauðhóla-Ransí.

 In 1987 she starred in a TV-movie for RÚV.
 After that she had a large role in the play Djöflaeyjan.
-She then starred in the Icelandic adaption of Les Misérables and in The National Theatre of Iceland's Christmas play.
+She then starred in the Icelandic adaptation of Les Misérables and in The National Theatre of Iceland's Christmas play.